radicle-unofficial/proposals/LBP.md

 ## Impact

-The LBP holders are not selling their RAD in a short time, this proposal hardly can add liquidity to the market but distribute more votes to the individual community members, besides, this will encourage more community members holding their RAD.
+The LBP holders are not selling their RAD in a short time, instead they hold their RAD for the longest time, this proposal hardly can add liquidity to the market but distribute more votes to the individual community members, besides, this will encourage more community members holding their RAD.

 ## Open Questions

+* There is a lot of community members join radicle as holders after the LBP, how could we set a mechanism benefiting the RAD holders?

+* It seems [radicle-contracts][rc] doesn't have a function that can execute this proposal immediately, if it passes, who will be writing the code?

 [sd]: https://radicle.community/t/structured-discussion-distribute-lbp-unsold-tokens-to-the-people-who-contributed-to-the-lbp-in-proportion-to-their-contribution/1944/79